ravendb/bootcamp/src/Unit-2/lesson4/README.md

 }
 ````

-Again, we are asking to the client API to  find all indexes classes automatically and send them altogether to the server.
+Again, we are asking the client API to  find all indexes classes automatically and send them altogether to the server.
 You can do that, using the `IndexCreation.CreateIndexes` method.

 ### Step 5: Consuming the index